DataDog/hiring-engineers/answers.md

 </p>

 I've spent more hours than I'd like to admit on this portion of the exercise, so if the issue is obvious, please let me know!

+#### _Bonus Q_

+Despite the minor setback, I can still answer the bonus question.
+What's the difference between a Service and a Resource?

+A Service is a grouping of processes that perform the same functionality, divided into types (cache, custom, web, database) to provide efficient scaling capabilities for a growing organization.

+A Resource is an action for a Service that's typically a URL, query or job--essentially one of the processes mentioned in the Service definition.

 ***